zackaira/Blockons/readme.txt

 = We're here to help! =

 We want to offer the best plugin out there, and the best support...
-Bugs do happen, so please forgive us, but if you find a bug or anything not working as you need then please [reach out to us](https://blockons.com/go/contact-us/) to help.
+Bugs do happen, so please forgive us, but if you find a bug or anything not working as you need then please [reach out to us](https://blockons.com/go/contact/) to help.

 = Translations =

-We're always needing new translations, so please [contact us here](https://blockons.com/go/contact-us/) if you are willing to help translate Blockons into a language that we don't have.
+We're always needing new translations, so please [contact us here](https://blockons.com/go/contact/) if you are willing to help translate Blockons into a language that we don't have.

 == Installation ==

 = Requirements =

-Blockons does now require any other plugins, but Blockons offers extra WooCommerce blocks if you have the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin installed and active.
+Blockons does not require any other plugins, but Blockons offers extra WooCommerce blocks if you have the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin installed and active.

 = Installation =